What can you do to make your risk practices both proactive and adaptive?

 There are many benefits, but four stand out when I look back at my career.
 I will cover some of these aspects in more details in my upcoming book on risk management and psychological safety.

-• Enhanced Resilience: Rather than waiting for risks to manifest into full-blown crises, agile risk management allows organisations to anticipate potential threats, implement timely mitigation measures, and prepare contingency plans, thereby reducing the likelihood and severity of adverse impacts on operations, reputation, and financial performance.
+Enhanced Resilience: Rather than waiting for risks to manifest into full-blown crises, agile risk strategy allows organisations to anticipate potential threats, implement timely mitigation measures, and prepare contingency plans, thereby reducing the likelihood and severity of adverse impacts on operations, reputation, and financial performance.

 A step-by-step plan to implement Agile Risk Management